Nonlinear filtering based on density approximation and deep BSDE prediction: Numerical results

 \section{Numerical results}

-In this section we investigate the convergence result of Theorem~\ref{main theorem: error bound} numerically.
+In this section, we investigate the convergence result of Theorem~\ref{main theorem: error bound} numerically.
 To this end we begin in Section~\ref{section: numerical approximation} by outlining the final approximation steps for an employable algorithm.
-Section~\ref{section: numerical experiments} contains the two numerical examples where we evaluate error terms of the bound \eqref{main theorem eq: error bound} numerically.
+Section~\ref{section: numerical experiments} contains the two numerical examples in which we evaluate the error terms of the bound \eqref{main theorem eq: error bound} numerically.